Tbwheeler94/Tbwheeler94/README.md

 - 🌎 B.S.
 Environmental Science from Santa Clara University
 - Originally from San Diego

-### Some of my projects (see "pinned" section for repos)
+### Some of my past projects (see "pinned" section for repos)

-- ⚡️🏙 Data Center Energy Dashboard: Developed interactive R shiny app that visualizes trends in data center energy use and reporting transparency of 40 (and growing) tech companies for the [Industrial Sustainability Analysis Lab](https://carlobroderick.wixsite.com/isalab).
+- ⚡️🏙 Data Center Energy Dashboard: Developed interactive R shiny app that visualizes trends in data center energy use and reporting transparency of 40 (and growing) tech companies for the Industrial Sustainability Analysis Lab.
-- 🌊🐟 Developed sub-routine in Python for [Scoot Science's](https://www.scootscience.com) quality control routine to detect sea surface temperature data with a high likelihood of being generated in error (repo not festured).
+- 🌊🐟 Developed routine in Python for [Scoot Science's](https://www.scootscience.com) quality control routine to detect erroneous sea surface temperature data from public and customer datasets (repo is private).
 - 🛒🛍 Ecommerce Dashboard: Developed machine learning algorithms to predict customer reviews and willingness to reorder.
 Developed dashboard to interact with algorithm using Flask and Python.

 ### 📫 Connect with me on [Linkedin](https://www.linkedin.com/in/thomaswheeler94/)!